ewinapun/ewinapun.github.io/_pages/projects.md

 permalink: /projects/
 ---

-{% for project in site.projects %}
+{% for project in site.projects reversed%}

 {% if project.redirect %}
 <div class="project">